-With my artistic voice and passionate exploration of Mother Earth’s many splendors, I strive to inspire humankind to explore the Earth and themselves through my original work.
-Explore the woods with me, drink in the petrichor, ground yourself on the mycelium rich soil, and embrace the energies within and around you.
-Please explore my works below and throughout the site.
+With my ardent exploration of the earth’s grandeur, I strive to inspire humankind to explore their surroundings and themselves through my work.
+Traverse the woods with me, drink in the petrichor, ground yourself on the mycelium rich soil, and embrace the energies within and around you.

 Environmental artist, Katherine Watts, rarely focuses on one medium in particular.
-Employing various techniques, such as relief mono-printing, digitally manipulated photography, and three-dimensional found object sculpture, the overarching intention is to question and bring awareness to the relationship between the Earth and the human race.
+Employing various techniques, such as relief printmaking, photography, and found object sculpture, the overarching intention is to question and bring awareness to the relationship between the earth and the human race.
 Thus, the viewer's introspective questioning and outward exploration of this relationship can ensue by way of this work.